-Filling an image means a pattern or print is placed to fill a vector present on the canvas.
+Filling an image means a pattern or printed color is placed inside an image present on the canvas.

-Flattening means that a current vector, which has 2 or more layers can be turned into a printable image for the Print then Cut feature.
+Flattening means that a current vector, which has two or more layers, can be turned into a printable image for the Print Then Cut feature.

 Gain access to all my SVG cut files and templates here!

-Flipping an image will turn it 180 degrees horizonal or vertically.
+Flipping an image will turn it 180 degrees horizontally or vertically.